CSCfi/csc-user-guide/docs/support/faq/pouta-openstack-rescue-mode.md

 	nova rescue $INSTANCE_UUID --image <image-name>
 	```

+	Ignopre the password the commabd shows, it is disabled in all our images.

 	!!! warning
     	    There is also a command named `openstack server rescue` which is almost the same as `nova rescue` but is missing the `--image` flag which is almost *always* required when rescuing servers.